Everi (NYSE:EVRI) PT Lowered to $20.00

-Everi (NYSE:EVRI – Free Report) had its target price cut by Truist Financial from $25.00 to $20.00 in a research note released on Thursday morning, Marketbeat.com reports.
-They currently have a buy rating on the credit services provider’s stock.
+Everi (NYSE:EVRI – Get Free Report) had its price objective reduced by Raymond James from $25.00 to $20.00 in a research report issued on Thursday, Marketbeat reports.
+The firm currently has a “strong-buy” rating on the credit services provider’s stock.
+Raymond James’ price target suggests a potential upside of 47.00% from the company’s current price.

-A number of other brokerages have also commented on EVRI.
-TheStreet upgraded shares of Everi from a c rating to a b- rating in a research note on Monday, May 1st.
-Stifel Nicolaus decreased their price target on shares of Everi from $25.00 to $24.00 in a research note on Tuesday, May 2nd.
-StockNews.com lowered shares of Everi from a strong-buy rating to a buy rating in a research note on Monday, May 22nd.
-B. Riley reduced their target price on shares of Everi from $27.00 to $24.00 and set a buy rating for the company in a research note on Thursday.
-Finally, 58.com reiterated a maintains rating on shares of Everi in a research note on Tuesday, May 2nd.
-Four investment analysts have rated the stock with a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, the stock has an average rating of Buy and an average price target of $22.60.
+EVRI has been the subject of a number of other research reports.
+Stifel Nicolaus cut their price target on shares of Everi from $25.00 to $24.00 in a report on Tuesday, May 2nd.
+B. Riley cut their price target on shares of Everi from $31.00 to $27.00 in a report on Thursday, May 11th.
+StockNews.com cut Everi from a “strong-buy” rating to a “buy” rating in a report on Monday, May 22nd.
+58.com reiterated a “maintains” rating on shares of Everi in a report on Tuesday, May 2nd.
+Finally, Truist Financial lowered their price target on Everi from $27.00 to $25.00 and set a “buy” rating for the company in a report on Tuesday, July 18th.
+Four research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat, Everi currently has a consensus rating of “Buy” and an average target price of $22.60.

-Everi (NYSE:EVRI – Get Free Report) last released its earnings results on Wednesday, May 10th.
-The credit services provider reported $0.39 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.25 by $0.14.
-Everi had a net margin of 13.67% and a return on equity of 57.13%.
-The company had revenue of $200.47 million for the quarter, compared to the consensus estimate of $189.43 million.
-As a group, equities research analysts expect that Everi will post 1.64 earnings per share for the current fiscal year.
+Everi (NYSE:EVRI – Get Free Report) last issued its earnings results on Wednesday, May 10th.
+The credit services provider reported $0.39 earnings per share for the quarter, topping the consensus estimate of $0.25 by $0.14.
+Everi had a return on equity of 56.42% and a net margin of 13.67%.
+The business had revenue of $200.47 million for the quarter, compared to analysts’ expectations of $189.43 million.
+On average, sell-side analysts forecast that Everi will post 1.08 earnings per share for the current fiscal year.

-In other news, Director Geoffrey P. Judge sold 10,000 shares of the stock in a transaction dated Monday, June 12th.
+In related news, Director Geoffrey P. Judge sold 10,000 shares of Everi stock in a transaction that occurred on Monday, June 12th.
 The shares were sold at an average price of $15.74, for a total value of $157,400.00.
-Following the sale, the director now directly owns 61,572 shares of the company’s stock, valued at $969,143.28.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Insiders own 5.70% of the company’s stock.
+Following the completion of the transaction, the director now owns 61,572 shares in the company, valued at $969,143.28.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 5.70% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of EVRI.
-HighTower Advisors LLC grew its position in Everi by 60.9% during the first quarter.
-HighTower Advisors LLC now owns 16,791 shares of the credit services provider’s stock valued at $353,000 after acquiring an additional 6,356 shares during the last quarter.
-PNC Financial Services Group Inc. increased its position in shares of Everi by 34.6% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 9,967 shares of the credit services provider’s stock valued at $209,000 after purchasing an additional 2,563 shares during the last quarter.
-MetLife Investment Management LLC increased its position in shares of Everi by 52.4% during the 1st quarter.
-MetLife Investment Management LLC now owns 47,250 shares of the credit services provider’s stock valued at $992,000 after purchasing an additional 16,245 shares during the last quarter.
-Sei Investments Co. increased its holdings in Everi by 6.6% in the 1st quarter.
-Sei Investments Co. now owns 35,909 shares of the credit services provider’s stock worth $739,000 after acquiring an additional 2,222 shares in the last quarter.
-Finally, Federated Hermes Inc. boosted its stake in Everi by 11.4% in the 1st quarter.
-Federated Hermes Inc. now owns 508,662 shares of the credit services provider’s stock worth $10,682,000 after purchasing an additional 51,897 shares during the period.
-86.44% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Heartland Advisors Inc. raised its holdings in Everi by 81.6% in the fourth quarter.
+Heartland Advisors Inc. now owns 400,000 shares of the credit services provider’s stock valued at $5,740,000 after acquiring an additional 179,728 shares in the last quarter.
+Mesirow Financial Investment Management Inc. purchased a new position in Everi in the first quarter valued at $225,000.
+Globeflex Capital L P increased its holdings in Everi by 7.5% in the fourth quarter.
+Globeflex Capital L P now owns 20,447 shares of the credit services provider’s stock valued at $293,000 after buying an additional 1,426 shares during the last quarter.
+GSA Capital Partners LLP increased its holdings in Everi by 148.1% in the fourth quarter.
+GSA Capital Partners LLP now owns 91,175 shares of the credit services provider’s stock valued at $1,308,000 after buying an additional 54,426 shares during the last quarter.
+Finally, Invesco Ltd. boosted its holdings in Everi by 12.4% in the first quarter.
+Invesco Ltd. now owns 2,000,823 shares of the credit services provider’s stock valued at $42,018,000 after purchasing an additional 220,937 shares in the last quarter.
+86.44% of the stock is currently owned by hedge funds and other institutional investors.

 Everi Holdings Inc develops and supplies entertaining game content, gaming machines, and gaming systems and services for land-based and iGaming operators in the United States, Canada, Australia, the United Kingdom, Europe, the Caribbean, Central America, and Asia.
 It operates in two segments, Games and Financial Technology Solutions.